 One of the more frustrating parts of working while studying is that you spend a lot of time neither working nor studying.
-Unless you have a job at your university, you probably have to travel a fair amount.
+Unless you have a job at your university, you have a fair amount.
 This feels like time wasted.
 Even if you manage to study on the tube, you'll face countless interruptions and the quality of that time will be less than ideal.

-Which is why more and more students are looking for jobs that don’t require them to travel.
+Which is why more and more students are looking for jobs that do not require them to travel.
 Student jobs are no longer limited to low-paying data entry positions or store clerks.
-There’s actually a ton of stuff you can do from the comfort of your own room, that not only pays better, but also wastes no extraneous time.
+There's actually a ton or stuff you can do, but also wastes no extraneous time.

-Here are 3 of the best ways to make money as a student without wasting precious hours.
+Here are three of the best money to spend as a student without wasting precious hours.

 1. Do some editing

 2. Trade Forex

 Trading foreign exchange (Forex) is all the rage these days, and for good reason.
 The Forex market is relatively easy to master.
 It works on simple supply and demand principles.
-Once you have a basic idea of what factors influence supply and demand of currencies (politics, economic stability, etc.), trading Forex is intuitive.
-Not only that, but most brokers offer risk free demo trading.
-You can get a good idea of whether Forex is for you before you enter into any stakes, whether high or low.
+Once you have a basic idea of what factors influence supply and demand or currencies (politics, economic stability, etc.), trading Forex is intuitive.
+Not only that, but most brokers offer risk free demo trading .
+You can get a good idea of whether you're in for high or low.

 Just remember to find an FCA regulated broker .
 Brokers who do not meet FCA standards are probably fraudulent.

-Students who have been studying for a couple of years or more should consider tutoring first and second years.
-While this is a path many already take, there are some who are not confident about their teaching abilities.
+Students who have been studying for a couple of years or more should consider tutoring first and second years .
+While this is a path, there are some who are not sure about their teaching abilities.
 What you need to remember is that you're not teaching.
 Tutoring is more about using your skills to help others learn to study.
-The tactics and strategies that you've been using will be incredibly useful for younger students who have not yet fully grasped how to deal with university work.
+The tactics and strategies that you have been using are incredibly useful for younger students who have not yet fully grasped how to deal with university work.